 Admission to Year 3 BMSc

-STUDENTS IN MEDICAL SCIENCES 2
+STUDENTS APPLYING FROM MEDICAL SCIENCES 2

 To be admitted to Year 3 BMSc, students must satisfy: